Sarthak-code360/gRPC_testingServer/README.md

   -proto=ping/v1/ping.proto \
   -plaintext localhost:3000
 ```

-Make change in .proto files to add new entities and in index.ts to see changes
+Make changes in .proto files to add new entities and in index.ts to see changes